ceedee666/drumm.sh/content/teaching/rules-for-tools.md

 ## Copyright

-This document is subject to the Creative Commons Attribution Share-Alike 4.0 Interna- tional (CC BY-SA 4.0) License.
+This document is subject to the Creative Commons Attribution Share-Alike 4.0 International (CC BY-SA 4.0) License.

 The document is based on the [Rules for Tools](https://csp.uber.space/phhd/rulesfortools.pdf) of Prof. Dr. Christian Spannagel.